[Dragonfly]

 C:\Users\Claypool\My Documents\Visual Studio 2022\Projects\dragonfly

-That way, the installation will work with the Visual Studio solution files that come with the Dragonfly tutorial.
+That way, the installation will work with the Visual Studio solution files that come with the Dragonfly tutorials.

-The first Saucer Shoot tutorial file is a basic "hello, world" for Dragonfly.
+The tutorials all open with a basic "hello, world" for Dragonfly.
 Running it successfully will verify that the development environment is set up properly.

 Download and extract the zip file.
 While the tutorial can be installed anywhere, it is recommended to put it in the same directory as the Visual Studio projects. e.g.,